alex-snezhko/hopper/docs/3-middleware.md

 # Guide: Middleware
 Hopper middlewares are a powerful way to extend Hopper and/or enable code reuse in your project.
-Middlewares are simply functions which take a request handler as input and produce a new request handler based on it.
+Middlewares are simply functions which take a request handler as input and produce a new request handler.
 As the name implies, middlewares sit between your request handlers and the client, and have the ability to transform requests before they reach your request handlers, modify responses before being sent to the client, or perform side effects.

-Here's an example of a very simple middleware that logs some info about each request and response it handles.
+Here's an example of a simple middleware that logs some info about each request and response it handles.
 ```
 let withLogging = next => {
   let newHandler = req => {
     let method = Hopper.methodToString(Hopper.method(req))
     let path = Hopper.path(req)
     Hopper.log(method ++ " " ++ path)
-    // call either the request handler or the next middleware before the request handler
+    // call the "next" handler, which will either be the request handler or another middleware
     let res = next(req)
     let status = Hopper.statusToCode(Hopper.status(res))
     Hopper.log("Responded with " ++ toString(status))